Please Note: This article relates to non cystic acne. For help with cystic acne, please consult with a dermatologist.

 Lactoferrin works in several ways to potentially improve acne.

-Anti-inflammatory and Skin Healing Properties
+Skin Health Properties

 Studies on Lactoferrin and Acne

-Several studies suggest the growing potential for supplemental lactoferrin to treat acne.
+Several studies suggest the growing potential for supplemental lactoferrin to support acne-free skin.
 In a double-blind, placebo-controlled study, participants aged 18 to 30 with varying forms of acne were given either fermented milk containing 200 milligrams of lactoferrin or fermented milk without any lactoferrin every day for a period of 12 weeks.
 During monthly visits, researchers assessed acne lesion counts and grades for each participant.
 Researchers also measured the condition of participants’ skin based on hydration, sebum, pH levels, and skin surface lipids (fats) prior to the study and at the 12-week mark.

 At the end of the study, results showed significant improvements in the lactoferrin group.
-Inflammatory lesion counts decreased by 38.6 percent, while total lesion counts decreased by 23.1 percent compared to the non-lactoferrin group.
+Lesion counts decreased by 38.6 percent, while total lesion counts decreased by 23.1 percent compared to the non-lactoferrin group.
 Acne grade went down by 20.3 percent compared to the placebo group.
 Sebum content went down by 31.1 percent in the lactoferrin group.
 The lactoferrin group also showed decreased amounts of triacylglycerols and free fatty acids, which correlated with significant decreases in sebum content, acne grade, and acne lesion count.